infokiller/i3-workspace-groups/README.md

 #### Default group

 The group of workspaces that were not assigned to a group by the user.
-This group is usually displayed as "Ɗ".
+This group is usually displayed as "<default>".

 ## Installation